 Will you make the time to practice?

-Do you have an instrument at home to practice
+Do you have an instrument at home to practice on?

 Piano Lessons Broadway Singing Lessons Classical Voice Lessons Country Singing Lessons Ear Training Lessons Jazz Voice Classes Music Performance Lessons Music Theory Lessons Musical Theater Classes Opera Voice Lessons Singing Lessons Violin Lessons Vocal Training Lessons Voice Lessons Audition Prep Lessons Viola Lessons Classical Piano Lessons Music Teachers Sales Trainers Teacher Trainers